UConn reaches 13th straight Final Four, beating Baylor 69-67

 “I personally don’t see it as a controversial call.
 I’ve seen the replay, and one girl fouled me in my face and one girl fouled me in my arm,” Carrington said.
 “So, at that point you can’t do anything else.
 We drew up a play, (Smith) got fouled posting up and I got fouled driving.
 Nothing we could really do about that situation in particular.
 But, you know, turn the page.”

 LeBron James even tweeted that a foul should have been called.
+Baylor coach Kim Mulkey agreed.

+“I’ve got still shots and video from two angles.
+One kid hits her in the face and one kid hits her on the elbow,” Mulkey said.

 Williams corralled the rebound and was fouled with 0.8 seconds left.
 She hit one of the free throws before Bueckers stole the inbounds pass at the buzzer.